5 minutes read See on map

-Kalopanayiotis is a mountain village located in the Nicosia district, approximately 70 kilometers from both Nicosia and Limassol.
-The settlement sits on the eastern bank of the Setrachos River at an altitude of about 700 meters in the Marathasa Valley, one of the most mountainous areas of Cyprus.
+Kalopanayiotis is a mountain village located in the Nicosia District, approximately 70 kilometers from both Nicosia and Limassol.
+The settlement lies on the eastern bank of the Setrachos River in the Marathasa Valley at an altitude of around 700 meters within the Troodos Mountains region.

 en-vols